-- · competitive pricing; - maintenance of a comprehensive replacement parts and accessories inventory, often with same day or overnight availability; - · design and layout assistance; - · a toll-free support line to resolve customer service problems; and - · warranty, preventive maintenance and on-site training performed by factory trained technicians.
+- · competitive pricing; - · maintenance of a comprehensive replacement parts and accessories inventory, often with same day or overnight availability; - · design and layout services; - a toll-free support line and technical website to resolve customer service problems; and - service and on-site training performed by factory trained technicians.

-The Company trains its sales and service employees to provide service and customer support.
+The Company trains its employees to provide service and customer support.
 The Company uses specialized classroom training, instructional videos and vendor sponsored seminars to educate employees about product information.
 In addition, the Company's technical staff has prepared comprehensive training manuals, written in English and Spanish, relating to specific training procedures.
 The Company's technical personnel are continuously retrained as new technology is developed.